baobabyoo/almica/README.md

-# Fast and High Fidelity ALMA+ACA Joint Imaging
+# Fast and High Fidelity ALMA+ACA or ALMA+ACA+TP Joint Imaging

 ## Features

-- It runs faster than CASA `tclean` and does not require masking (i.e., clean-boxing).
+- It runs faster (x10~x100) than CASA `tclean` and does not require masking (i.e., clean-boxing).
-- It is slower than CASA `feather` but is more accurate.
+- It is slower than CASA `feather` but the fidelity is much better.